 You can always deliver your thesis at the dean’s office.
-However, if you do not want to pay tuition fees for the next semester, you must deliver your thesis until the end of week 7 (spring term) or week 37 (autumn term).
-By this date, the review of your supervisor must also have arrived in the dean’s office and the mark must be in KSL.
+However, if you do not want to pay tuition fees for the next semester, you compulsory must deliver your thesis until the end of week 7 (spring term) or week 37 (autumn term).
+By this date, the evaluation of your supervisor must also have arrived in the dean’s office and the mark must be in KSL.

 7) Am I allowed to work for a living?

 According to the corresponding Swiss ordinance (Verordnung über Zulassung, Aufenthalt und Erwerbstätigkeit 2007), international students can exert an additional job

 - six month after study begin

 - for no more than 15 h per week

 - and if this does not prolong the study duration